 If you live with overweight or obesity

 If your own weight comes up in conversation with your child, don’t ignore it.
-Instead, talk about health and the habits that can support you all to be healthier.
+Talk about health and the habits that can support you all to be healthier.
 Try to guide the conversation away from appearance.

 If your child is being bullied about their weight

-This can be a very anxious conversation for you as a parent.
-You need to comfort your child in whatever way works for them.
+This can be a very anxious conversation for you.
+Comfort your child in a way works for them.
 This might be a hug or some supportive words.

 It is a confusing time for your child.
 Let them express their feelings and lead the conversation.
 It's important that they feel supported.